I am a Senior Lecturer at the University of Derby- since June 2015.

-Depending on your area of interest, I am avilable for the following activities:
+Depending on your area of interest, I am available for the following activities:

 - Industrial and Academic collaboration

-- PhD supervision in the following areas: (Geotechnical engineering, Groundwater Seepage & Flood water management, Infastructure geotechnics, Improved integration of geotechnical data into Building Information Modelling- BIM)
+- PhD supervision in the following areas: (Bio-Geotechnical engineering, Groundwater Seepage & Flood water management, Infrastructure slope stabilization, Improved integration of geotechnical data into Building Information Modelling- BIM)

 Advanced Geotechnics, Structures, and Fluid Mechanics.